Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Introduction

-Transforming the 1D sequence into a 2D representation enables the application of 2D patching in ViT, enhancing the model's ability to capture structured temporal dependencies, where each patch retains both local waveform characteristics and global beat-to-beat variations.
-Using 2D patches is equivalent to applying a strided patching strategy in the original 1D sequence.
-This multi-dimensional representation allows ViT to capture both local and global temporal dependencies within each channel (via the X-Y plane) while simultaneously modeling inter-channel relationships (via the Z-axis).
-These additional channels, representing the first-order difference, second-order difference, and AUC of the PPG signal, enhance feature extraction by highlighting rate of change, signal curvature, and cumulative trends, which are critical for reconstructing ECG waveforms.
-By effectively learning complex dependencies across time and channels, our approach addresses the limitations of traditional 1D sequence-based models.
+This transformation from a 1D sequence to a structured 2D image enables the use of 2D patching in ViT, where each patch captures both local waveform morphology and cross-cycle dynamics.
+This 2D formulation implicitly incorporates strided segmentation along the temporal axis, similar to applying overlapping or non-overlapping patches in 1D sequence models.
+The $Z$-dimension further enriches this representation by incorporating derivative and cumulative signal features, improving the model's ability to extract clinically relevant information.
+Through self-attention, the ViT captures dependencies within and across beats, modeling both intra-beat patterns and inter-beat temporal relationships.
+As a result, our approach addresses the key limitations of traditional 1D sequence-based models and offers enhanced fidelity in ECG waveform reconstruction.

-Our contributions are fourfold: \begin{enumerate} \item We introduce a novel four-channel signal image representation for ECG reconstruction, diverging from traditional methods that typically rely on single-channel PPG signals.
-Our model incorporates the original PPG signal, its first-order difference, second-order difference, and AUC, enriching the input data.
-This multi-channel approach allows the model to extract richer features, significantly enhancing the accuracy of ECG waveform predictions.
+Our contributions are fourfold: \begin{enumerate} \item We propose a novel four-channel image-based representation for ECG reconstruction, diverging from traditional single-channel PPG inputs.
+Our formulation combines the raw PPG signal with its first-order difference, second-order difference, and AUC, enriching the signal representation and enabling more comprehensive feature extraction.

-\item By integrating the PPG signal with its first-order difference, second-order difference, and AUC, our method captures more informative and physiologically relevant features essential for ECG reconstruction.
-Unlike previous PPG-to-ECG approaches, this multi-channel representation provides deeper insights into the intrinsic relationships between PPG and ECG signals.
+\item By incorporating derivative and cumulative features of the PPG signal, our method captures physiologically meaningful dynamics that are critical for accurate ECG reconstruction.
+This multi-channel representation offers deeper insights into the temporal and morphological relationships between PPG and ECG signals.

-\item We demonstrate the effectiveness of the ViT in ECG reconstruction, emphasizing its capability to process 2D signal representations.
-By capturing both temporal dependencies (across beats) and structured intra-beat variations, ViT effectively models complex relationships within and between beats.
-This enables it to extract richer PPG features and beat-to-beat variations for PPG-to-ECG mapping, achieving superior robustness and performance compared to recent state-of-the-art 1D sequence-based models.
+\item We demonstrate the efficacy of ViTs for ECG reconstruction from structured 2D PPG representations.
+The ViT effectively captures intra-beat morphology and inter-beat temporal dependencies via self-attention, outperforming state-of-the-art 1D sequence-based models in robustness and accuracy.